 Second Verse Curse: Harry only knows the first and last couple of lines of Tom Lehrer's "Be Prepared"; his parents rather wisely didn't teach him the rest.

 Tastes Like Diabetes: Harry's "romantic" first date, organized by the rest of the girls in his class.
-He is not.
-Happy.
-At all.
+He's not amused.